jacksund/simmate/docs/getting_started/example_scripts/example-002.md

 ## Prerequisites :rotating_light:

 - [x] Simmate configured with default settings will work!
-- [x] In the script below, go through and replace everywhere you see `write out the rest of your settings`.
-This file can be used as an example for common settings.
 - [x] The NEB settings below use CI-NEB, which requires some of the [VTST-tools](https://theory.cm.utexas.edu/vtsttools/neb.html) installed.
 You modify these settings to just use a normal VASP NEB run if you'd like (see the comment `Modify these if you don't want CI-NEB`).